horeaporutiu/blockchainWorshop/README.md

 ### Submit transferCoffee transaction

 Now, click on the `submit transaction` button at the bottom-left corner of the page.
-Select `transferCoffee` from the drop down.
+Select `transferCoffee` from the drop down. ⚠️⚠️⚠️⚠️⚠️⚠️⚠️USE YOUR batchId from above⚠️⚠️⚠️⚠️⚠️⚠️⚠️, instead of mine.
 Fill in the following json:

 ```
 {